alecruces/Financial-sentiment-index/README.md

-# Financial Sentiment Index: Text Mining & Sentiment Analysis for Financial Stability Reports
+# Financial Sentiment Index: NLP for Chile’s Financial Stability Reports

-> Developing a Spanish-language financial sentiment dictionary and index to analyze the tone of Chile's Financial Stability Report using text mining and sentiment analysis.
+> Harnessing Natural Language Processing (NLP) techniques to create a financial sentiment index and analyze the tone of Chile's Financial Stability Reports.

 ---